-Grades of H, I, N, NC, P, W, and Z are not assigned weight and are not used in computing GPA.
+Grades of H, I, N, NP, P, W, and Z are not assigned weight and are not used in computing GPA.
 Use the GPA Calculator to determine you GPA.

 Repeat a Course

 Students may repeat a course to improve a grade.
-The same class can only be attempted three times, or repeated twice.
-The lower grade remains on the transcript and is designated with an “R.” Only the highest grade awarded in a repeated course will be used in the GPA calculation.
-Credits earned is only applied once into the GPA calculation.
-During the quarter in which you are repeating the course, download and complete the Repeated Course Notice Form, and pay any fees.
-See page 32 of the college catalog further details.
+The same class can be attempted only three times, or repeated twice.
+A lower grade remains on the transcript and is designated with “Repeat - Excluded.”
+Only the highest grade awarded in a repeated course will be used in the GPA calculation.
+Credits earned are applied only once in the GPA calculation.
+During the quarter in which you are repeating a course, complete the Repeated Course Notice Form and pay any required fees.
+See the college catalog for further details.

 If you have not attended Shoreline or any other institution of higher learning for 18 months, you may request the elimination of your previous Shoreline credits and GPA.
 Therefore, you essentially get a "fresh start".
 If a Fresh Start is granted, your transcript will still show the previous courses and grades earned but the grades for previous courses will not be used in the calculation of the student’s Shoreline GPA, and credits earned may not be used to satisfy graduation requirements.
 If you are planning to transfer and have been granted a Fresh Start, the receiving institution may accept credits and recalculate the GPA according to its own policies.
 To request a Fresh Start, submit a completed Fresh Start form.